The way we approach aging, as individuals and as a society,

 America is better off when more Americans can enjoy the sense of security that comes with being insured.

 At Genworth, we are working to increase the accessibility of long-term care insurance by simplifying the product design and making it easier for people to understand and purchase it.

 In the past, the insurance companies, including us, tended to focus on top-tier plans for those who wanted the gold standard.
 Now, we offer a range of insurance options designed to meet the needs of a wider range of people — including those who appreciate that some coverage is better than no coverage.

 We’re also committed to helping people understand all their options, in addition to private long-term care insurance.
 I’ve mentioned elsewhere that the wealthy can afford to self-insure (but they often purchase insurance anyway to help protect their nest egg).
 I mentioned other alternatives above: spending down assets and retirement income in order to qualify for Medicaid or relying on family, friends, or neighbors for unpaid care.

 No matter what — no matter who you are or what your income level is — it’s important to plan ahead.

 In fact, caregivers we talked to for our Beyond Dollars Study said that if they could rewind the clock and relive their caregiving experience, one thing they would have done differently would be to plan better.

 Some would have researched more options.
 Others wished they’d sought help sooner rather than later.
 Aging affects us all — and not just in the ordinary way, in which we all get older.
-When someone needs long term care, it has significant impact on the way their loved ones live and work.
+When someone needs long-term care, it has a significant impact on the way their loved ones live and work.

 There are benefits.
 Helping a family member navigate the aging process can give a new perspective on life and better spiritual grounding.